 Here are answers to some most common questions that I have been asked by charities.
 Like, does our charity need an audit?
 What should we include in our annual report?
 And also, when are our accounts due?
 I have attempted to answer these is plain English and make it as simple as possible to understand.
+A simple guide to charity accounting jargon can be found in our blog Jargon Busters.

 There is lot of basic information on Charity Commission website.
 So it is the first go to place for most small charities.
 We too, use it now and again.
 Charity Commission have issued guidance to help trustees and staff.
 As a result small charities with limited resources have access to information on how best operate.
 Their ‘How to’ guides and detailed guidance are also very useful.